luetkemj/forcecrusher/ROADMAP.md

 ---

-- [ ] Show AC and average damage for weapons and armor on the ground (corpses count as weapons & armor)
-    - showing for corpses, but not for items, armor, or weapons.
-Need to calc it on spawn (so I need spawn functions, or to do that in the spawn function?) - added to spawn but still not showing on weapons and armor.

-- [ ] you can "wear" a health potion?? seems like that shouldn't be possible.
-Do we need wearable and wieldable Or just go with it?
-It's no better then not wearing any armor...
 - [ ] unarmed attacks (create bites and claws, punching)
 - [ ] creature multiattacks
 - [ ] creature behavior, like swarming, pack tactics, retreat, hunting, sleeping, etc